aravwatwani/static-site-generator/README.md

 ## Tools Used

-Built with Python and the Jinja2 templating language to render markdown files.
+Built with Python and the Jinja2 templating language to render markdown files into HTML.